William Daroff: JFNA

-In October 2005, Daroff became the vice president for public policy and director of the Washington Office of The Jewish Federations of North America (JFNA) formerly known as United Jewish Communities, where he advocates for the American Jewish community's agenda with the United States government.
-As the chief lobbyist and principal spokesperson on public policy and international affairs for the 156 Jewish federations and 300 independent communities represented by JFNA, Daroff promotes the interests of Jewish federations on Capitol Hill and in the executive branch of the United States.
-He became senior vice president in 2013.
+In October 2005, Daroff became the vice president for public policy and director of the Washington Office of The Jewish Federations of North America (JFNA) formerly known as United Jewish Communities, where he advocated for the American Jewish community's agenda with the United States government.
+As the chief lobbyist and principal spokesperson on public policy and international affairs for the 156 Jewish federations and 300 independent communities represented by JFNA, Daroff promoted the interests of Jewish federations on Capitol Hill and in the executive branch of the United States.
+He became Senior Vice President for Public Policy and Director of the Washington Office in 2013.